vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-to-customized-dashboard.md

 ﻿
-# Customize Tanzu Observability Dashboard for Tanzu for Kubernetes Operations
+# Customize Tanzu Observability Dashboard for VMware Tanzu for Kubernetes Operations

 Tanzu Observability provides various out-of-the-box dashboards.
-You can customize the dashboards for your particular deployment.
-This document provides the steps to customize the dashboards to monitor the following Tanzu for Kubernetes Operations components:
+You can customize the dashboards for your specific deployment.
+This document provides the steps to customize the dashboards to monitor the following Tanzu for Kubernetes Operations (informally known as TKO) components:

 - Tanzu Kubernetes Grid Clusters
 - VMware vSphere